-Conclusion
+F. Conclusion

-Thank you for the opportunity to comment on the benefits of these data elements outlined in the Final Rule.
-For the reasons outlined above, we urge the U.S. Department of Health and Human Services, ACYF, ACF, and the Children's Bureau to retain all of the data elements in the 2016 AFCARS Final Rule, including the data elements related to sexual orientation and gender identity and expression.
+For the reasons outlined above, we urge the U.S. Department of Health and Human Services, ACYF, ACF, Children's Bureau to retain all of the data elements in the 2016 AFCARS Final Rule, including the data elements related to sexual orientation and gender identity and expression.
+We appreciate the opportunity to comment on the benefits of these data elements outlined in the Final Rule.